-- Systems & infrastructures: descriptions of the architecture, design, deployment, and evaluation of systems and infrastructures that support television and online video, including delivery, mobile/terrestrial/broadband transmission, and synchronization of media that leverages TV and online video experiences in a number of scenarios such as entertainment, gaming, films, education, healthcare, etc.
+- Systems & infrastructures: The architecture, design, deployment, and evaluation of systems and infrastructures that support TV and online video, including the delivery, transmission, and synchronization of media in scenarios such as entertainment, gaming, education, and healthcare.

-- Devices & interaction techniques: descriptions of the design, architecture, usage and evaluation of devices and interaction techniques that enable (e.g. a connected ecosystem of devices) creating valuable new capabilities for online video and consumption of the media on a large screen e.g., television.
+- Devices & interaction techniques: The design, architecture, usage and evaluation of devices and interaction techniques that enable a connected ecosystem of devices and create valuable new capabilities for online video and television.

-- Media studies: studies that aim to understand consumption practices and changing behavior as well as adoption and domestication of new TV-related services, and Quality of Experience.
-This topic also includes research on ethical, regulatory, and policy issues as well as novel mechanisms for evaluating the impact of TV, online video, and VR/AR contents, and audience measurements
+- Media studies: Consumption practices, changing behavior as well as adoption and domestication of new TV-related services, and quality of This topic also includes research on ethical, regulatory, and policy issues as well as novel mechanisms for evaluating and measuring the impact of TV and online video.

-- Innovative concepts and media art: research on innovative design strategies, new concepts, and prototype experiences for TV, theater, and online video, including case studies and media artworks and performances.
+- Innovative concepts and media art: Innovative design strategies, new concepts, and prototype experiences for TV and online video, including case studies and media artworks and performances.

 Your submissions will be peer-reviewed in a non-blind manner based on originality, impact, and the quality of presentation.
 The review process will strive to recognize the potential of the submitted work for its future scientific, societal, economical or industrial impact.